Accessing Part D Prescription Medications

 There are three options for submitting a prior authorization form:

-- Submit the prior authorization electronically through the CoverMyMeds website.
+- Submit the prior authorization electronically through CoverMyMeds which is Health Net's preferred way to receive prior authorization requests.

-Prescription medication prior authorization requests by a prescriber can be submitted by telephone or faxed to Health Net's PBM.
+Prescription medication prior authorization requests by a prescriber can be submitted by telephone or faxed to Pharmacy Services.
 Members must contact the appropriate Health Net Member Services Department to request prior authorization.
 Prior authorization request turnaround times are as follows:

 - Standard request is 72 hours.